 Lisa managed litigation and dispute resolution throughout the U.S. and Canada for NEC from 1987 to 2003, winning an employee recognition award for achieving outstanding results and cost-savings.
-She has mediated and arbitrated numerous cases as a Commercial, Employment and Consumer Panel member for the AAA, including insurance disputes, business partnership disputes, professional services disputes, and intellectual property disputes.
-She also mediates workplace and construction cases for MWI and is a mediation panel member for New York state and federal courts.
+She has mediated and arbitrated numerous cases as a Commercial, Employment and Consumer Panel member for the AAA, including insurance, employment, business partnership, professional services and intellectual property disputes.
+She also mediates workplace and construction cases for MWI and is a mediation panel member for New York state and federal courts where she has mediated numerous commercial, employment and personal injury caes.
 She has also resolved numerous commercial, corporate and employment disputes as settlement counsel, including wrongful termination claims, copyright and trademark infringement claims, business partnership disputes, and contract claims.

-Preparation, attentiveness conscientious neutrality and the ability to create rapport are key to a neutral’s effectiveness.
-A mediator must come to understand the nature of the dispute, the applicable legal constraints, the parties’ perceptions of their interests and concerns, whether the parties want or need to preserve their relationship, the nature of barriers to resolution, and the history of any settlement negotiations.
-This helps the mediator adjust her approach to best assist the parties in resolving their conflict and, if relevant, preserve and even improve their relationship.
+As a mediator, I seek to understand the nature of the parties’ dispute, their interests and concerns, whether the parties want or need to preserve their relationship, the nature of barriers to resolution, and the history of any settlement negotiations.
+This helps me adjust my approach to best assist the parties in resolving their conflict and, if relevant, preserve and even improve their relationship.
+I help create a comfortable, respectful setting, encourage the parties to share information and views, and assist them to engage in constructive problem-solving.
 When appropriate, I can be evaluative, offer suggestions for approaches to resolution, or coach the parties in managing conflict.
+I have extensive experience with multi-party and family business conflict.
 For more on my approach, please view the recording of a March, 2021 presentation I did on The Value of Transparency in Mediation posted at https://www.acrgny.org/RTB-Videos.